evildmp/vurt/articles/twelve-rules.rst

     * Drove redevelopment of internal tracking systems, improving efficiency in account management by 15%
     * Refined product documentation review process, increasing satisfaction scores by 18%

 Don't ever make things up.
 Over-quantified impact claims like this ring completely false.
 They are not real or believable.
-According to the ResumeWorded:
+According to ResumeWorded:

     Action verbs are important on your resume are vital [sic].
 They evoke strong imagery to your reader, [...] by using words such as "spearheaded", "managed" and "drove".